JuliaInterop/Clang.jl/README.md

 libclang >= 3.1 must be available as a shared library. libclang may optionally be built by the Julia build system by setting BUILD_LLVM_CLANG=1 in julia/deps/Makefile.

+When using a distribution packaged version, note the latest version may only be available from an optional pre-release archive (e.g. Ubuntu PPA).

 ### Install